AMOS 6

 Spacecom, the AMOS satellites operator, announced in June 2012 that it has signed a $195 million contract to build AMOS-6, the newest addition to the AMOS constellation, with Israel Aerospace Industries (IAI).

-AMOS-6 will provide steerable Ku-band with Pan-European and Middle East coverage, and a Ka-band beam for broadband services with coverage in Africa and Europe.
-The communications payload is built by Canadian-based company MacDonald, Dettwiler and Associates Ltd. (MDA).
-The satellite is to be launched in early 2015 aboard a rocket that is yet to be selected.
+AMOS-6 was to provide steerable Ku-band with Pan-European and Middle East coverage, and a Ka-band beam for broadband services with coverage in Africa and Europe.
+The communications payload was built by Canadian-based company MacDonald, Dettwiler and Associates Ltd. (MDA).

-AMOS-6 will replace the aging AMOS-2 satellite at 4° west longitude, Spacecom's core orbital slot.
+AMOS-6 was to replace the aging AMOS-2 satellite at 4° west longitude, Spacecom's core orbital slot.
 AMOS-2 is scheduled to be retired in 2017.

 Nation: Israel